OpenTechStrategies/torque/DESIGN.md

 ### Template Page

-There are three different types of templates: View, TOC, and Search.
+There are four different types of templates: View, TOC, Search, and CSV.

 For each type, the template listed first in the configuration becomes the default template for that type.